CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive due to the specific product name 'Kling AI' and the focus on SDK patterns.
-Unlikely to conflict with other skills given the narrow niche of Kling AI integration patterns.
+Highly distinctive due to the specific product name 'Kling AI' and SDK-specific patterns.
+Unlikely to conflict with other skills given the narrow niche of Kling AI SDK integration patterns.

 3 / 3